V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkubukulu : preparation, organization, project, plan

-– nkudi : sip / rope, line, big cord / redeemer / someone who is growing
+– nkudi : mouthful, sip / rope, line, big cord / redeemer / someone who is growing up

 – nkudulu : evolution, development, growth, way of growing